muffinfi/muffin-migrator/README.md

 - You should only deposit liquidity into Muffin at a price you believe is correct.<br>
   If the price seems incorrect, you can either make a swap to move the price or wait for someone else to do so.

+## Disclaimer

+This is experimental contract, not yet audited.